“Practice makes perfect”, goes the old saying, quite unhelpfully.

 For example, tongue twisters are a common drill that can be used to help with enunciation issues.

-Example of using focused practice
+Example of using deliberate practice

 You watch a video of yourself delivering a speech, and you find that you don’t look confident when you speak, and your delivery is not engaging.
 You then create a plan for how to improve.